-As far as the treatment of the victims of trafficking is concerned, we may distinguish two periods:
+As far as the treatment of victims of trafficking is concerned, we may distinguish two periods:

-1. The period of the 1990s.
-During the entire decade, there was no systematic mechanism aimed at helping the victims of trafficking.
-The problem of trafficking in women in Serbia was not recognized at the political level.
-Also, the Criminal Law of the Republic of Serbia did not contain the provision which incriminates trafficking in human beings.
+1. The first period covers the 1990s.
+During this decade, there was no systematic mechanism aimed at helping the victims of trafficking.
+The problem of trafficking in women in Serbia was not recognised at the political level.
+Also, the Criminal Law of the Republic of Serbia did not contain the provision that incriminates trafficking in human beings.
 The investigation into and bringing to justice of persons responsible for trafficking in women was very difficult, almost impossible.
-Since there were no clear standards for identifying the victims of trafficking, a large percentage of women found during raids in bars, motels and similar establishments were arrested, interrogated and sent to magistrate court 99, where they were prosecuted pursuant to the Law on Movement and Stay of Foreigners.
-In these cases, the Magistrate had quite narrow powers; it could rule a fine, jail sentence of up to 30 days of prison, or deportation.
-Without exception, such women were treated as illegal immigrants, if they were foreign nationals, and were therefore sent to State Detention Center for illegal immigrants in Padinska Skela, from which they were later deported to the countries of their origin, without previous evaluation of situation and victim's position in the country of origin.
-If this concerned domestic nationals, they were punished under article 14 of the Law on Public Peace and Order.
+Since there were no clear standards for identifying the victims of trafficking, a large percentage of women found during raids in bars, motels and similar establishments were arrested, interrogated and sent to a magistrate's court, where they were prosecuted pursuant to the Law on Movement and Stay of Foreigners.
+In these cases, the Magistrate had quite narrow powers; it could rule a fine, jail sentence of up to 30 days in prison or deportation.
+Without exception, such women were treated as illegal immigrants.
+If they were foreign nationals they were sent to the State Detention Centre for illegal immigrants in Padinska Skela, from which they were later deported to the countries of their origin, without prior evaluation of the situation and the victim's position in the country of origin.
+If it concerned domestic nationals, they were punished under Article 14 of the Law on Public Peace and Order.
 Women's NGOs were the first to draw public attention to the fact that this problem in our country exists.
 Ms. Sonja Drljević, the woman who was the first to take initiative in founding ASTRA, describes this period as follows: "In 1996 I read a story in the newspaper about two girls who in Novi Pazar killed a pimp.
 One of the girls jumped out of the window.
-Our feminist group decided to get involved with this problem.
+Our feminist group decided to get involved in this problem.
 There was Vesna Nikolić-Ristanović, Jasmina Lukić, Desanka Drobac, me and some other women.
 We managed to reach these girls and offered them legal assistance.
 One girl was sentenced to eight years' imprisonment; but she refused assistance, saying that it was better to spend eight years in prison than to be free out there, where traffickers could find her.
-An important characteristic of this period is the fact that girls were not only left to the mercy of traffickers, but enjoyed no support by the state institutions.
+An important characteristic of this period is the fact that girls were not only left to the mercy of traffickers, but enjoyed no support from state institutions.
 Very often, the very same trafficker waited for deported girls on the other side of the border and transported them back to Serbia.

-&lt;sup>98 Municipal Court in Pancevo, court case No. KI 332/03, ASTRA database No. 305/03
+Municipal Court in Pancevo, court case No. KI 332/03, ASTRA database No. 305/03.